 Here’s a list of some places you might consider contacting to update them about your new name:

 Exhausted just thinking about it?
-You could skip all the stress by choosing the HitchSwitch package that is right for you!
-Just fill out a simple, secure form with only your basic information and allow us to do the rest.
-If you have any questions along the way, we are always available to you!
+We are too ;) Simply choose the HitchSwitch package that is right for you!
+Fill out our simple, and secure EasyForm and allow us to do the rest.
+If you have any questions along the way, our Support Team is always here for you!